You are here:Home - Support - Print Quality Troubleshooting Guide

 If you are still seeing some small defects on the surface of your print, Simplify3D also provides an option that can control the location of these points.
 Click on “Edit Process Settings” and select the Layer tab.
 In most cases, the locations of these start points are chosen to optimize the printing speed.
 However, you also have the ability to randomize the placement of the start points or align them to a specific location.
 For example, if you were printing a statue, you could align all of the start points to be on the backside of the model so that they were not visible from the front.
 To do this, enable the “Choose start point that is closest to specific location” option and then enter the XY coordinate where you want the start points to be placed.

 Each layer of your 3D printed part is created using a combination of outline perimeters and infill.
 The perimeters trace the outline of your part creating a strong and accurate exterior.
 The infill is printed inside of these perimeters to make up the remainder of the layer.
 The infill typically uses a fast back-and-forth pattern to allow for quick printing speeds.
-Because the infill uses a different pattern that the outline of your part, it is important that these two sections merge together to form a solid bond.
+Because the infill uses a different pattern than the outline of your part, it is important that these two sections merge together to form a solid bond.
 If you notice small gaps between the edges of your infill, then there are several settings you may want to check.

-Simplify3D includes a settings that allows you to adjust the strength of the bond between the perimeter outlines and the infill.
+Simplify3D includes a setting that allows you to adjust the strength of the bond between the perimeter outlines and the infill.
 This setting is called the “Outline overlap” and determines how much of the infill will overlap with the outline to join the two sections together.
 This setting can be found by going to “Edit Process Settings” and selecting the Infill tab.
 The setting is based on a percentage of your extrusion width, so that it easily scales and adjusts for different nozzle sizes.
 For example, if you are using a 20% outline overlap, it means that the software will instruct the printer so that the infill overlaps with 20% of the inner-most perimeter.
 This overlap helps to ensure a strong bond between the two sections.
 As an example, if you were previously using an outline overlap of 20%, try increasing that value to 30% to see if the gaps between your perimeters and infill disappear.

 The infill for your part is generally printed much faster than the outlines.
 However, if the infill is printed too fast, it will not have enough time to bond to the outline perimeters.
 If you have tried increasing the outline overlap, but you are still seeing gaps between your perimeters and infill, then you should try decreasing the print speed.
-To do this, click “Edit Process Settings” and select the Other tab.
+To do this, click “Edit Process Settings” and select the Speeds tab.
 Adjust the “Default Printing Speed”, which controls the speed of any movements where the extruder is actively extruding plastic.
 For example, if you were previously printing at 3600 mm/min (60 mm/s), try decreasing that value by 50% to see if the gaps between your perimeters and infill disappear.
 If the gaps are no longer present at the lower speed, gradually increase the default printing speed until you find the best speed for your printer.

 If you are seeing curling issues later on in your print, it typically points to overheating issues.
 The plastic is extruded at a very hot temperature, and if it does not cool quickly, it may change shape over time.
 Curling can be prevented by rapidly cooling each layer so that it does not have time to deform before it has solidified.
 Please read the Overheating section for a more detailed description of this issue and how to resolve it.
 If you are noticing the curling at the very beginning of your print, please see the Print Not Sticking to the Bed section to address first layer issues.